Shadow of Intent: New members, Reclaimer, and The Instrumentals (2016–2017)

-Melancholy and Elegy (2018–present)
+Melancholy and Elegy (2018–2025)

-In December 2017, Shadow of Intent began touring with their now four-man lineup.
-They played their first live shows at the Webster Theater in Hartford CT and at the Gramercy Theater in New York City.

 On March 30, 2018, they released their first single 'Underneath a Sullen Moon'.
-This was the first track which was not Halo-themed and their second released track which did not begin with the word 'The.'
-The band went on their first major tour in the Spring of 2018 supporting Carnifex on their Chaos & Carnage tour headliner.
+This was the first track which was not Halo-themed and their second released track which did not begin with the word 'The'.
+The band went on their first major tour in the spring of 2018 supporting Carnifex on their Chaos & Carnage tour headliner.
 Oceano, Winds of Plague, Archspire, Spite, Widowmaker and Buried Above Ground accompanied Shadow of Intent on this tour.
-In the Summer of 2018, the band toured alongside Whitechapel, The Black Dahlia Murder, Fleshgod Apocalypse, and Aversions Crown.
+In the summer of 2018, the band toured alongside Whitechapel, The Black Dahlia Murder, Fleshgod Apocalypse, and Aversions Crown.

-On December 14, 2018, the group announced that Anthony Barone would be joining the group as their drummer.
+On December 14, 2018, the group announced that Anthony Barone (ex-A Night in Texas) would be joining the group as their drummer.

 On August 16, 2019, Shadow of Intent released Melancholy which included a remastered version of the aforementioned single as one of the tracks on the album.
 Francesco Ferrini of Fleshgod Apocalypse contributed to the orchestral work on this album.
 Melancholy has been described as a concept album depicting mass suicides orchestrated by a demonic goddess.
 This album marked a departure from writing strictly Halo-themed music.
 An instrumental version of Melancholy was also released on November 22, 2019.

-In the Winter of 2020, the band performed on their first major headlining tour throughout the United States accompanied by Inferi, Signs of the Swarm, and Brand of Sacrifice.
+In the winter of 2020, the band performed on their first major headlining tour throughout the United States accompanied by Inferi, Signs of the Swarm, and Brand of Sacrifice.

-On November 8, 2020, the group announced they were parting ways with Anthony Barone and that Bryce Butler (Contrarian) would be replacing him.
+In 2020, the group announced they were parting ways with Anthony Barone and that Bryce Butler (Contrarian) would be replacing him.

 In October 2021, The band announced their fourth studio album, Elegy, for a January 2022 release, which was ultimately met with great critical acclaim.
 A deluxe edition of the album was released digitally on September 9, 2022, featuring a B-side track titled 'Frozen Tomb' and a cover of Lamb of God's 'Laid to Rest'.

-In the Winter of 2022, the band toured the United States alongside Cannibal Corpse, Whitechapel, and Revocation.
+In the winter of 2022, the band toured the United States alongside Cannibal Corpse, Whitechapel, and Revocation.

+On March 30, 2023, the band released a new single titled 'The Migrant' which showed a return to writing Halo-themed songs.
+Another new single titled 'Flying The Black Flag' would be released on August 30, 2024.

+The band has done some touring from September to October 2024 in North America with bands Fleshgod Apocalypse, Ingested, The Zenith Passage, and Disembodied Tyrant.
+They also toured with Cattle Decapitation, Revocation and Vulvodynia in Europe in early 2025.

+Imperium Delirium (2025–present)

+The band released their fifth studio album titled Imperium Delirium on June 27, 2025.
+The band would go on tour with Lorna Shore, however vocalist Ben Duerr needed to sit out of the tour as he awaits the birth of his child.
+Bassist Andrew Monias and ex-A Wake in Providence vocalist, Adam Mercer would handle vocal duties on the tour.

 Musical style and influences

-Shadow of Intent's symphonic style has been compared to Fleshgod Apocalypse, Ovid's Withering, and Dimmu Borgir.
-Their stylistic development has been described as incorporating blackened death metal and progressive metal elements in their Melancholy release.
-The group has demonstrated a penchant for instrumentals, not only releasing instrumental versions of all of their albums, but also including at least one instrumental track on nearly every album release (The Aftermath in Jat-Krula track from Primordial features a minor vocal part despite being mostly instrumental).